cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 This design introduces two new Pebble write operations: `RangeSet` and `RangeUnset`.
 Internally, these operations are represented as keys with `RANGESET` and `RANGEUNSET` key kinds.
-These keys are stored within 'range key' blocks within same sstables as point keys.
+These keys are stored within 'range key' blocks separate from point keys.
 The 'range key' blocks hold both `RANGESET` and `RANGEUNSET` keys, but are separate from the blocks holding ordinary point keys.
 Within the memtables, these keys are stored in a separate skip list.